jakubko97/weatherpi/README.md

 ![grafana](https://user-images.githubusercontent.com/45421791/180198262-1adfb8f8-a4a9-4177-ac01-da083de61ef1.png)

+We have temerature, humidity and location as our parameters.
 Our select query looks like this.

 ![selectQuery](https://user-images.githubusercontent.com/45421791/180200801-e3c70473-4221-4483-8f25-510b011c42fc.png)

 Just as simple as it looks!
+Good look and have a nice day!

 ## References